x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-distribution-groups/create-group-naming-policy.md

 ---
 localization_priority: Normal
 description: A group naming policy lets you standardize and manage the names of distribution groups created by users in your organization.
-You can require a specific prefix and suffix be added to the name for a distribution group when it's created, and you can block specific words from being used.
+You can add specific prefix and suffix to the name of a distribution group when it's created.
+And you can also block specific words from being used.
 This helps you minimize the use of inappropriate words in group names. ms.topic: article
 author: msdmaguire
 ms.author: dmaguire